queeno/rock-paper-scissors/README.md

 An implementation of the famous [Rock-Paper-Scissors](https://en.wikipedia.org/wiki/Rock-paper-scissors) game in Java.

+## Trello board

+A public [trello board](https://trello.com/b/dQTBkDv8/rock-paper-scissors) has been set up to display the development of this application.

 ## Compile and run

 Please make sure you have JRE 1.8 installed on your machine.